 - No training replacements will be accepted.
 Participants must attend the full length of the training session.
 Participants and their employers will be held to CHEC’s training policies.

 - CHEC’s Policy Agreement must be read and acknowledged by both attendee and supervisor to complete the registration process.

 - Commitment to attend training and complete all required training assignments is expected.

 - Registration confirmation is valid only when attendee has received direct communication from a CHEC staff member verifying expectations have been met.

 - To complete the COEC program and receive a certificate, one must attend all CORE sessions, in addition to a choice of six health modules within three (3) consecutive cycles.

-All registrants must read the Course Catalogue and Policy Agreement prior to registering for a training.
+All registrants must read the Course Catalogue and Policy agreement, and CHEC Online learning guidelines prior to registering for a training.